Russian Orthodox Autonomous Church: 2000s

 In total, the ROAC in early 2000s had about 60 registered parishes and over 100 "catacomb" ones.
 The clergy consisted of 9 bishops and about 50 priests.
 As Gregory (Lourié) noted, "The ROAC as of 2000 represented one Diocese of Suzdal, which was compact within the Suzdal district of the Vladimir Oblast and extremely diffuse in the CIS and far abroad.
 Despite the fact that some of the bishops of that time had diocesan titles, the center of actual diocesan power remained alone — in Suzdal".
 Among the famous people who belonged to the ROAC at that time were: publicist and memoirist, rector of the ROAC Church at the Golovinskoye cemetery Archpriest Mikhail Ardov; patrologist, historian, publicist Hieromonk Gregory (Lourié); historian, orientalist and publicist Alexei Muravyov; publicist Yegor Kholmogorov.
 All of them were actively published in the press and on the Internet, advocating for the ROAC.
 The ROAC also enjoyed the support of political strategist Gleb Pavlovsky.
 In order to strengthen their own position, the ROAC began to canonize saints.
 On November 22–23, 2000, as part of the celebrations dedicated to the VIII Congress of the clergy, monastics and laity of the Diocese of Suzdal of the ROAC, the glorification of the "reverend wives of Diveyevo" — ascetics who labored in the Diveyevo Convent during the life of St. Seraphim of Sarov and in the XIX — early XX century took place.
-On April 30 — May 1, 2001, celebrations were held at the Tsar-Сonstantine Cathedral on the occasion of the glorification of the Metropolitan of New York and Eastern America, the third first hierarch of ROCOR Philaret (Voznesensky) by the ROAC as saint.
+On April 30 — May 1, 2001, celebrations were held at the Tsar-Constantine Cathedral on the occasion of the glorification of the Metropolitan of New York and Eastern America, the third first hierarch of ROCOR Philaret (Voznesensky) by the ROAC as saint.
 In 2001, Theological and pastoral courses for the training of clergy were founded at the Suzdal Diocesan Administration.